I write about toxins in our food and air but what about social media?

 Think it could be toxic to your life?

-Are you one of the 3 billion people who use social media every single day?
+Are you one of almost 5 billion people who use social media every single day?

 If so, it could be having a seriously negative impact on your health and it might be a time to do a little detox.

-While there’s no denying it comes with some pretty great benefits, users also need to be aware of the negative impact it could be having on their health and well being.
+While there’s no denying it comes with some pretty great benefits, users also need to be aware of the negative impact it could have on their health and well-being.

-Here, we’ll look at the downsides of too much social media and how it could be impacting your health plus what you can do instead.
+Here, we’ll look at the downsides of too much social media and how it could impact your health plus, what you can do instead.

 (I’m working on my addiction, too!)